Location: Maidan al-Qa'ala, Citadel square/Midan Salah el-Din

 The Refaai Mosque was built over the mausoleum and zawia (chapel) of Sheikh Ali Al-Refaai, the grandson of the Sufi Refaaiya tariqa (sect) leader Sheikh Ahmed Al-Refaai.
 Ali Al-Refaai was considered a saint during his lifetime.

-The Refaai Mosque is rectangular in shape, measuring 6,500 square metres in size.
-Some 1,767 square metres of this area are reserved for prayer, while the rest is the mausoleum of the Mohamed Ali royal family.
+The Refaai Mosque is rectangular in shape, measuring 6,500 square meters in size.
+Some 1,767 square meters of this area are reserved for prayer, while the rest is the mausoleum of the Mohamed Ali royal family.
 It was constructed in the Bahri Mamluk style popular in the 19th and 20th centuries.
 This style was similar to the European style of buildings at the time, and most of the materials used in the construction and decoration of the mosque were imported from Europe.
 The construction was moving ahead at a good pace until 1885 when Fahmi died, followed soon afterwards by Khushyar Hanem.
 She was granted her wish of being entombed there, and then in 1894, when her son Khedive Ismail also died, he was entombed next to her.

 These events placed the construction of the mosque on hold for almost 20 years, but when Khedive Hussein Helmi II came to the throne he assigned the Austrian architect Max Pasha Hertz, who at the time was head of the Committee for the Conservation of Arab Monuments in Cairo, to complete the construction.
 It was finished in 1912.